aionnetwork/aion-docs/developers/basics/compile/intellij.md

 If your contract successfully compile you will find three files under project's `target` folder:

-- `original-*.jar`: In the build process, the AVM verifies all the classes used in the contract are available in the [JCL Whiltelist](/developers/fundamentals/jcl-whitelist) and all the test classes pass.
+- `original-*.jar`: In the build process, the AVM verifies all the classes used in the contract are available in the [JCL Whitelist](/developers/fundamentals/jcl-whitelist) and all the test classes pass.
 - `*.jar`: The `.jar` file that will be deployed to the network.
-There is some post-processing that happens to the `original-*.jar` to create this `.jar` file, including processing the `@Initializable` and `@Callable` annotations, and removing un-used classes according to the class optimizer.
+There is some post-processing that happens to the `original-*.jar` to create this `.jar` file, including processing the `@Initializable` and `@Callable` annotations, and removing unused classes according to the class optimizer.
 - `*.abi`: This file is the ABI for the application.
 It defines the callable functions within the application, as well as any arguments they take.

 ## Disable Automatic Compilation